TrueClicks/google-ads-mcp-dotnet/README.md

    > **📌 Important:** Replace:
    > 1. `YOUR_GPT_TOKEN_HERE` with the token copied from GAQL.app
-   > 2. `C:/App/GoogleAdsMCP/GoogleAdsMCP.exe` path with the actual location of the downloaded MCP executable on your machine.
-File path in this JSON must use **forward slashes (`/`)**, even on Windows systems.
+   > 2. `C:/GoogleAdsMCP/GoogleAdsMCP.exe` path with the actual location of the downloaded MCP executable on your machine.
+The file path in this JSON must use **forward slashes (`/`)**, even on Windows systems.

 6. Exit Claude completely: **Hamburger menu > File > Exit**
 7. Restart Claude